pgj/freebsd-wifibox/README.md

 systems, due to lack of support for VirtFS/9P file system passthrough or missing fixes.
 If [bhyve+] is installed, this is the way to hook it up.

+The `RECOVERY_METHOD` variable can be used to tell in which way Wifibox should be revived on a suspend/resume pair of events.
+The default value is `restart_vmm`, which means that guest will be stopped, and the `vmm(4)` kernel module will be reloaded then the guest will be restarted on resume.
+Another option is `suspend_guest`, which will stop only the guest on suspend and then start it again on resume.
+The recovery mechanism itself could be disabled by setting this value to be empty.

 ## Documentation